chicago29094/bad-tendencies/project-worksheet.md

 #### MVP (examples)

-- Pull data using google json api
+- Add game player stats to the dom
-- Render data on page
+- Render html on the page
-- Allow user to choose favorites
+- Allow user to choose player
-- Save their choices in firebase
+- Restart the game when the user loses

+You shhould have at least 10 items here

 #### PostMVP